50onRed/smr/README.md

 ## TODO
  * add option to output results to s3
  * don't allow smr-ec2 to run if there's local files in INPUT_DATA
+ * add option to provide http and ftp urls in INPUT_DATA
  * initialize ec2 instances in parallel
  * better documentation
  * benchmark against other map-reduce frameworks
- * add simple examples & data sets
  * add ability for multi-level reducers
  * python3 support